intel/mfd-code-quality/README.md

 ### Configuration files

-We are using 2 configuration files (created/modified/removed automatically):
+We are using two configuration files (created/modified/removed automatically):

 * `ruff.toml` - for ruff configuration